nifannn/gwcoursework/data_viz/assignment2/README.md

 ### Chart

-* Scaterplot : look for the relationship between percentage of audited and median age
+* Scatter chart: look for the relationship between percentage of audited and median age

 * Pie chart: participants enrolling in four course subjects